 Customer claims credit card information and identity was stolen and purchase were made fraudulently.

-Customer is billed twice for products or services and entry must be voided.
+Chargebacks can occur when a customer is billed twice for products or services and entry must be voided.

+Understanding chargebacks and the time a customer has to dispute the transaction is important as well.
 Customers have anywhere from 3-6 months to dispute charges through their credit card company or bank.
 It can take another 2-4 months for the bank to settle the dispute.
 Unfortunately, until the matter is officially resolved, the bank will hold on to the funds.

 Chargeback Reason Codes for Visa and Mastercard